Bharatiya Janata Party: Modi era (2014–present)

+In 2016, the BJP joined the International Democracy Union, a group of various centre-right and right-wing political parties across the globe.
+However, as of 2024, the party is no longer a member, the secretary general of the IDU, Tina Mercep, stated that they would welcome full membership of the BJP in their global network.
+However, the Bharatiya Janata Yuva Morcha remains as a member of the youth wing of the IDU.

+During Modi's first term as prime minister, the BJP expanded its presence in several states where it had previously been a minor player, and it regained power in other states where it had been in opposition for a considerable period.
+Assam, Tripura, Arunachal Pradesh, Uttar Pradesh, Bihar, Haryana, and Jammu and Kashmir saw an increase in the BJP's influence, and the party entered government in several of these states.

-In 2019, the BJP won the general election with a majority.
-Soon after coming to power, on 5 August 2019, the Modi administration revoked the special status, or limited autonomy, granted under Article 370 of the Indian Constitution to Jammu and Kashmir—a region administered by India as a state and this states consists of the larger part of Kashmir which has been the subject of dispute among India, Pakistan, and China since 1947.
+In 2019, the BJP won the general election with an increased majority.
+Soon after returning to power, on 5 August 2019, the Modi administration revoked the special status, or limited autonomy, granted under Article 370 of the Indian Constitution to Jammu and Kashmir—a region administered by India as a state.
+This state consists of the larger part of Kashmir which has been the subject of a dispute among India, Pakistan, and China since 1947.

-Later in 2019, the Modi government introduced the Citizenship (Amendment) Act, 2019, which was passed by the Parliament of India on 11 December 2019.
+Later in 2019, the Modi administration introduced the Citizenship (Amendment) Act, 2019, which was passed by the Parliament of India on 11 December 2019.
 It amended the Citizenship Act, 1955 by providing a path to Indian citizenship for illegal immigrants of Hindu, Sikh, Buddhist, Jain, Parsi, or Christian religion, who had fled persecution from Pakistan, Bangladesh and Afghanistan before December 2014.
 Muslims from those countries were not given such eligibility.
 The act was the first time religion had been overtly used as a criterion for citizenship under Indian law.
-A report by the V-Dem Institute described India as experiencing democratic backsliding during the Modi-led BJP's rule.
+A report by the V-Dem Institute described India as experiencing democratic backsliding due to the Modi era.
+Various other studies and media sources also cite India experiencing democratic backsliding.
+This is considered the most notable challenge to India's democracy since the authoritarian Emergency years of 1975–77.

 Ideology and political positions

+The party, throughout its history, has widely been described as a right-wing, but has recently increasingly been described as far-right.